akhil683/Etrant/readme.md

 ---

-## 🎯 What is WikiReel?
+## 🎯 What is Etrant?

-WikiReel transforms the way students learn by combining the addictive swipe experience of Instagram with educational content.
+Etrant transforms the way students learn by combining the addictive swipe experience of Instagram with educational content.
 Get bite-sized Wikipedia summaries, exam-focused quizzes, and daily current affairs delivered through an intuitive reel-based interface.

-### ✨ Why WikiReel?
+### ✨ Why Etrant?

 - **📱 Mobile-First Learning**: Learn on-the-go with a familiar social media interface
 - **🎯 Exam-Focused**: Tailored content for JEE, NEET, UPSC, and other competitive exams